Order of Karađorđe Star: Design

-The Order comes in either gold or silver depending on class, and the obverse features a white enameled cross pattée with gilt rays protruding from each of the arms.
+The order comes in either gold or silver depending on the grade and the obverse features a white enameled cross pattée with gilt rays protruding from each of the arms.
 The rays are intersected diagonally by a pair of sabres when the recipient is awarded an Order "with swords".
-Orders from the royal period contain a blue medallion at the centre depicting a Serbian cross with a fire-steel at each corner, with the words "For Faith and Freedom, 1804" etched into the small circle in the middle of the cross.
-The reverse of these Orders contains a red medallion depicting a white eagle, with the words "Peter I, 1904" written around it.
-The bravery medals awarded from June 1915 forward are almost identical to the Orders awarded before that date, save for the crossed swords being present on all of them regardless of class.
-Such Orders also lacked the phrase etched into the obverse of the older ones and the date 1904 on the reverse, which marked the centenary of the First Serbian Uprising.
-Instead, they merely had King Peter's name on the obverse beside the year when the Order was bestowed.
-The Orders themselves were originally manufactured by foreign makers of decorations and medals, such as France's Arthus-Bertrand and Switzerland's Huguenin Fréres; during the interwar period (1919–39) they were produced domestically.
+The circular medallion contains a blue inner medallion at the centre depicting a Serbian cross with a fire-steel at each corner, with the words "For Faith and Freedom, 1804" etched into the small circle in the middle of the cross.
+The reverse of these orders contains a red medallion depicting a white eagle, with the words "Peter I, 1904" written around it.
+The bravery medals awarded from 1915 onwards were almost identical to the orders awarded before, save for the crossed swords being present on all of them regardless of class.
+Such orders also lacked the phrase etched into the obverse of the older ones and the date 1904 on the reverse, which marked the centenary of the First Serbian Uprising.
+Instead, they merely had King Peter's name on the obverse beside the year when the order was bestowed.